fractalwrench/portfolio/content/posts/playing-apk-golf-how-low-can-an-android-app-go.md

 Let's start at the top.

 #### Layout file (6262 bytes, 9% reduction)
-The Android framework will [inflate our XML file](https://developer.android.com/reference/android/view/LayoutInflater.html), and generate a `TextView` to set as the `contentView` of the `Activity`.
+The Android framework will [inflate our XML file](https://developer.android.com/reference/android/view/LayoutInflater.html), and automatically create a `TextView` object to set as the `contentView` of the `Activity`.

 We could try skipping the middleman by removing the XML file, and setting the contentView programmatically.
-Our resources will decrease as there's one less XML file, but our Dex file size will increase as we'll be referencing additional `TextView` methods.
+The size of our resources will decrease as there's one less XML file, but our Dex file will increase, as we'll be referencing additional `TextView` methods.

 ```
 TextView textView = new TextView(this);